On-Farm Projects

-For U.S. Host partners and Program Alumni, MESA provides seed funding to develop ecological farming and food justice projects
+For Program Alumni, MESA provides seed funding to develop ecological farming and food justice projects

-Through mini-grants and hosting fee support, MESA helps to champion agroecological projects developed by our current program participants and Steward alumni.
-MESA’s mini-grant program is called SPRIG (Sustainable Projects Recognizing Innovative Growth).
+Generous donors help MESA to champion agroecological projects developed by program alumni.
+MESA’s mini-grant program is called SPRIG (Sustainable Projects for Regeneration, Innovation & Growth).
 SPRIGs foster agricultural innovation, farmer-to-farmer collaboration and community leadership.

-Over the last two decades, MESA has provided over $205,000 in grants for Global Stewards, U.S. Hosts and graduates of the Bay Area Farmer Training Program to support ecological farming and food justice projects in 16 countries and the United States.
+For more than two decades, MESA has provided over $250,000 in grants for global Steward alumni, partner NGOs, and graduates of the Bay Area Farmer Training Program (BAFTP), Training in Applied Agroecology Program (TAAP), Agroecology, Farming and Food Pathways (AFFP), Beekeeping Apprenticeship Program (BAP) programs to support ecological farming and food justice projects in 16 countries and the United States.
 Community-based, collaborative SPRIGs have included high tunnel greenhouse and solar installations, carbon sequestration research, insectaries, compost improvements, seed saving, and many more.

 SPRIG Project areas of focus: